dagoud/java-cucumber-saucedemo/README.md

 mvnw test
 ```

+### Suites

 Tags have also been added to the features to group them into test suites.
 You can choose from:
  - login
  - inventory